pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 ## The build command

 The build command accepts among many options paths as positional arguments.
-If no paths are passed to the command line interface, pytask will look for the `paths` key in the configuration file.
+If no paths are passed via the command line interface, pytask will look for the `paths` key in the configuration file.
 At last, pytask will collect tasks from the current working directory and subsequent folders.